Inspiring Innovation to Feed the Future and Beyond

 Monday, June 26, 10:30 a.m.

-Join Dr. Lauren Shimek, Founder and CEO of Food.Tech.Design, for a flash demo of the design thinking tools for food innovation.
+Join Dr. Lauren Shimek, Founder and CEO of Food.Tech.Design, and Dr. Charlotte Biltekoff, Associate Professor of American Studies and Food Science and Technology at the University of California, Davis for a flash demo of the design thinking tools for food innovation used in their groundbreaking course addressing the challenge of food waste.
 In this session we’ll go from problem statement to prototype in less than an hour and hear impact stories from food science students using these tools.
 Session will include a show and tell and on the spot rapid prototyping.

 About Dr. Lauren Shimek